nimble-dev/nimbleHMC/joss/paper/paper.md

 # Statement of need

 HMC is recognized as a state-of-the-art MCMC sampling strategy, capable of efficiently generating samples with strong inferential power.
 A testimony to this, packages such as
 `Stan` have built software exclusively around the use of HMC sampling.
-As a result, however, such software is unable to operate on models with discrete (non-continuous) valued dimensions, a results of the non-applicability of HMC.
+As a result, however, such software is unable to operate on models with discrete (non-continuous) valued dimensions, a result of the non-applicability of HMC.
 Models with discrete-valued dimensions arise in a range of common statistical motifs including hidden Markov models, finite mixture models, and generally in the presence of unobserved categorical data, among others [@bartolucci2022discrete].
-In constrast, other mainstream MCMC packages such as `WinBUGS`, `OpenBUGS` and `jags` have the ability to sample discrete model dimensions, but do not implement HMC.
-This leaves a gap, as there is no support for applying HMC sampling to continuous-valued dimensions of hierchical models which also contain discrete dimensions.
+In contrast, other mainstream MCMC packages such as `WinBUGS`, `OpenBUGS` and `jags` have the ability to sample discrete model dimensions, but do not implement HMC.
+This leaves a gap, as there is no support for applying HMC sampling to continuous-valued dimensions of hierarchical models which also contain discrete dimensions.

 It is an open question what MCMC algorithm, or which combination of samplers, will optimize the fitting of any particular hierarchical model and dataset.